alan-turing-institute/defoe/docs/specify-data-to-query.md

 ## British Library Books dataset

-To run queries over the British Library Books dataset, the file needs a list of the paths to the zip files corresponding to the books over which the query is to be run.
+To run queries over this dataset, the file needs a list of the paths to the zip files corresponding to the books over which the query is to be run.

 For example, suppose you want to run a query over two books: